blocktrail/blocktrail-sdk-nodejs/README.md

 Node Modules Symlink
 --------------------
-To make all the examples and tests use `require('blocktrail-sdk')` just like when the module would have been installed with NPM we symlinked `node_modules/blocktrail-sdk` to the root of this directory.
+To make all the examples use `require('blocktrail-sdk')` just like when the module would have been installed with NPM we symlinked `node_modules/blocktrail-sdk` to the root of this directory.

 License
 -------